 I’m not trying to promote an equality agenda here, but I do find all this, as Spock would say, fascinating.
 Understand that passing or failing this test doesn’t mean the movie is better or worse for it.
 It’s just a criterion that hasn’t been considered much, until lately.
 (Gender equality can be an inflammatory topic, but it really doesn’t need to be.)

-For the sake of this article, we’ll just look at the movies in the Star Wars and Star Trek universes.
+For the sake of this article, we’ll just look at the movies in the Star Wars universe.
 I’ll keep it brief and assume you remember the names of the characters.

 Star Wars and the Bechdel Test

 Listed in chronological universe order, and let me know in the comments below if I missed something.
 (All links lead to our reviews of that movie.
 Eventually I’ll get them all done!)

 The Phantom Menace — No. Padme and her “loyal bodyguard” don’t actually talk to each other.
 Padme and Shmi don’t chat.